 If you need a receipt for your payment by cash or card, please follow the on-screen instructions before you make your payment.

 Pay using the JustPark app

 You can pay using the JustPark app if you have a smartphone.
 Please make sure you have the latest version of the app.

 - Standard payments using your smartphone.
 When you arrive at the entrance barrier you will need to take a ticket and then park.
 At the end of your stay, you can login to the JustPark App.
 Use your mobile phone to scan the barcode on the ticket issued to you when you entered the car park.
 You can then pay for your parking and your ticket will be validated.
 As you leave the car park, put the ticket into the machine beside the exit barrier to exit the car park.

 - Pre-paid JustPark multi-use sessions.
 If you would like to pay using one of your pre-paid multi-use sessions, you will need to take a ticket on entry.
-You then need to scan the barcode on the app when you are ready to leave.
+Then activate a session upon arrival to the car park.
+If you have downloaded the app you will be asked to enter your VRM - if no VRM in feed is found an error message will alert and you will be asked to scan the ticket.
 One of your multi use sessions will be then used as the payment method.
 You will be able to exit the car park by putting the ticket into the machine beside the exit barrier.

 - Season tickets and Rover tickets purchased via JustPark.
 Your number plate will be recognised by the Automatic Number Plate Recognition (ANPR) cameras.
 The barrier will open automatically for you both on entry and exit.
 There is no need to take a ticket.

 If you have purchased JustPark Multi-Use sessions full details about how to use them are found in our guide.